masknetgoal634/nearcore-deploy/README.md

     -v /var/run/docker.sock:/var/run/docker.sock \
     containrrr/watchtower
 ```
 Now, Watchtower will start monitoring `nearcore:beta` container.
-When the workflow push the a image to Docker Hub, Watchtower, will detect that a new image is available(about 5-6 minutes).
+When the workflow push an image to Docker Hub, Watchtower, will detect that a new image is available(about 5-6 minutes).
 It will gracefully stop the container and start the container using the new image.

 ## Conclusion